-- First- and second-year Glaucous Gulls appear to move farther southward than adults, and most individuals seen in the southern portion of the winter range are immatures.
+- First- and second-year Glaucous Gulls tend to move farther southward than adults, and most individuals seen in the southern portion of the winter range are immatures.

-- The Glaucous Gull is an active predator at seabird nesting colonies.
-It will walk into colonies and take eggs and chicks left unprotected, and will fly above a foraging arctic fox or person disturbing the colony and take eggs and chicks that are exposed during the disturbance.
+- Glaucous Gull are predators at seabird nesting colonies.
+They walk into colonies and take eggs and chicks left unprotected, and may take advantage of disturbances (such as an arctic fox or person moving through the colony) to take unguarded eggs and chicks.

-- The oldest recorded Glaucous Gull was at least 9 years, 1 month old, when it was seen in Nunavut in 2003, and ID'd by its band.
+- The oldest recorded Glaucous Gull was at least 9 years, 1 month old when it was seen in Nunavut in 2003, and identified by its band.